Vulture Safe Havens

-Vulture Safe Havens will each have a radius of 100 km and thereby cover an area of 30,000 km squared.
+Vulture Safe Havens (also known as Vulture Safe Zones) will each have a radius of 100km and thereby cover an area of 30,000 square kilometres.
 We have identified a number of provisional vulture safe zones, but they will only be declared safe for vultures if there is no diclofenac in use within the entire Safe Haven.

 We will ensure this by testing cattle carcasses.
-The area will only be declared diclofenac-free if over 800 samples taken from cattle carcasses in the area over two years have no diclofenac present.
+The area will only be declared diclofenac-free if more than 800 samples taken from cattle carcasses in the area over two years have no diclofenac present.